 Your child’s audiologist will help you through this process.
 He or she will submit the necessary paperwork to the insurance company on your behalf.

 For help in navigating the pre-surgical process if insurance coverage is denied, we offer individual insurance support.
 Call Cochlear OMS Insurance Support at (800) 633-4667 (option 4) or email firstname.lastname@example.org

 * Coverage for adult Medicaid recipients varies according to state specific guidelines.

 All hearing implant systems are designed to restore access to sound, yet there are noticeable differences between devices.
 With so many options, choosing which device is right for your child may be difficult.
 Your considerations should go beyond the product, which could advance many times over your child’s life.
-You will want to consider the company and track record to help you decide the best lifetime partner for your child.
+Cochlear is committed to providing a lifetime of support through accessible services that drive community, connectivity, efficiency and value.

 The idea of surgery can be intimidating, especially for your child.
 Fortunately, hearing implant procedures are fairly routine, typically lasting a couple of hours (cochlear implant) or less (bone conduction implant) and performed under general anesthesia.
 The risks of the implant surgery are low, and most children are back to their normal activities within a few days.

 To provide you with added peace of mind, go to Connect with a Mentor to find other parents who have been through this exact same experience.
 They will often tell you that the worries they had themselves about the surgery were greatly diminished by the hope and benefits that the hearing implant would provide for their child.

 Over the next several months after activation/fitting, your child will most likely have a series of appointments with the audiologist to adjust and fine tune the sound processor's programs to help ensure optimal hearing performance.

 You will also need to follow the guidelines provided for care and maintenance, which vary based on device.
-We offer many "how to" videos on myCochlear, and our Customer Service team can help answer questions you may have.
+We offer many "how to" videos and our Customer Service team can help answer questions you may have.